electricimp/imp-central-impt/TestingGuide.md

 For example, `"Test1.agent.test.nut"` (a test file with test cases for agent code) would be partnered with  `"Test1.device.nut"` (the corresponding partner file with emulation of the device side of the interaction).

-**Note:** it is sufficient that only the test file is selected for the run, ie. it satisfies the test file search pattern defined during [test configuration](#test-configuration).
+**Note** It is sufficient that only the test file is selected for the run, ie. it satisfies the test file search pattern defined during [test configuration](#test-configuration).
 The corresponding partner file will be added to the test session automatically.

 **Example**

 Test file `"Test1.agent.test.nut"`:

 ```squirrel
 class MyTestCase extends ImpTestCase {
     _myVar = null;